 A little bit about engineering and efficiency regarding Diesel Fuel in the USA.
 Let’s go back in time to 2010.
-Let’s say that there is a company with 20 power units (18-wheelers, years 2005 to 2010) that consume about 40,000 gallons per month.
-The same company in 2020, with the same routes and cargo but with newer power units (years 2016 to 2020) consumes around 33,000 gallons.
+For example, there is a company with 20 power units (18-wheelers, years 2005 to 2010) that consume about 40,000 gallons per month.
+Then, the same company in 2020, with the same routes and cargo but newer power units (years 2016 to 2020) consumes around 33,000 gallons.
 In my limited experience and via simple fuel card metrics, this is a 15% improvement in fuel economy thanks to the newer diesel engines.
 (An additional 5% on 2018 and newer trucks).
-This is truly an amazing improvement in fuel economy.
+This is an amazing improvement in fuel economy.

 Of the 11 million diesel vehicles, about 20% or 2.2 million vehicles are newer models (2018 or newer).
 These 2.2 million are saving about 760 gallons (or 15%) versus an older model truck.
 Which means that on average, and thanks to new diesel engineering, refiners are selling 1.672 billion less gallons, less produced and less burned gallons.